 - MRI of head, spine, or neck

-After diagnosis, the physician will provide a few different options for treatment.
+After diagnosis, a licensed physician will provide a few different options for central sleep apnea treatment.

-Continuous positive airway pressure (CPAP) treatment is usually reserved for those with s (OSA) rather than CSA.
+Continuous positive airway pressure (CPAP) treatment is usually reserved for those with obstructive sleep apnea, rather than those with central sleep apnea.
 The patient wears a face mask that is connected to a machine, which provides pressured airflow into the breathing passages.
 The device compresses the room air at a constant level so that the airway does not collapse, which is typical in OSA cases.
 While it is usually at a higher level, it stays low enough so that the individual can easily exhale on their own.

-BiLevel positive airway pressure (BiPAP) is much more common in CSA instances.
-It differs from CPAP in that it is not at a constant high pressure, but is set at two separate pressure settings: IPAP (for inhalation) and EPAP (for exhalation).
-This allows the breather to have a more normal respiratory rhythm by inflating the lungs at a regular interval, which is a measurement including the duration of a single breath and their normal breathing rate.
+BiLevel Positive airway pressure (BiPAP) is much more common in central sleep apnea treatment .
+It differs from CPAP (continuous positive airway pressure) in that it is not at a constant high pressure, but is set at two separate pressure settings: IPAP (for inhalation) and EPAP (for exhalation).
+This allows the user to have a more normal respiratory rhythm.
+The lungs are inflated at a regular interval, which is a measurement that includes both the duration of a single breath and the normal breathing rate.
 The BiPAP levels are programmed by the diagnosing provider.

-Adaptive Servo Ventilation (ASV) is a newer technology that is being used to treat CSA.
+Adaptive Servo Ventilation (ASV) is a newer technology that is being used for central sleep apnea treatment. .
 ASV is similar to CPAP, but uses a different algorithm.

-This is more of a lifestyle change, rather than a treatment, but recent studies have shown that positional changes at night may have an impact on the severity of one type of CSA: Cheyne-Stokes.
+This is more of a lifestyle change, rather than a treatment, but recent studies have shown that changing your sleep position at night may have an impact on the severity of one type of central sleep apnea : Cheyne-Stokes.

 Implantable Electronic Devices

-There are relatively new treatments that use programmed electrical impulse to stimulate the diaphragm for the treatment of central sleep apnea.
+There are relatively new treatments that use programmed electrical impulse to stimulate the diaphragm for central sleep apnea treatment.
 They physically resemble cardiac pacemakers.
 However, they are attached to the phrenic nerve.